Do Bengal Cats Like Water? The Surprising Answer!

 Bengal Cats and Water

-Most Bengal cats enjoy playing in water.
-This tends to be a common trait among the breed, and it may be because of their ancestry.
-Asian leopard cats are known for swimming and playing in water sources.
+Most Bengal cats enjoy playing in the water.
+This is a common trait among the breed, and it may be because of their ancestry.
+Asian leopard cats are also known for swimming and playing in water sources.
+Bengal cat owners report that their cats enjoy swimming in the pool or bath, drinking water from the tap, swimming in ponds, and playing with water sources around them.

 Will Bengal Kittens Outgrow the Love of Water?

-You can encourage water play by setting up a wading pool in the backyard, putting some water in the bathtub or sink, or giving your cat access to a large water bowl or fountain.
+You can encourage water play by setting up a wading pool in the backyard, putting water in the bathtub or sink, or giving your cat access to a large water bowl or fountain.
 You can also find floating toys that your cat may enjoy playing with.

 It’s also important to keep your cat from playing in hot water.
-If your cat enjoys water, it may become overly excited when there’s a hot running bath or shower, water that’s boiling on the stove, or other hot water sources.
+If your cat enjoys water, they may become overly excited when there’s a hot running bath or shower, water boiling on the stove, or other hot water sources.
 Be cautious with your cat around water that can scald it.

 Conclusion

-Featured Image Credit: kalyanby, Shutterstock
+Featured Photo Credit: Kalyan, Shutterstock